 Tags can be assigned to Computers, Policies, Products, Purchases, and Users.
 Add tags to an item by opening the item details and typing the tag name in the Tags field.
 Since tags are just text, you can drag text from anywhere into the Tags field and that text will be added as a tag.
+Note: you must hit Enter after putting in the text to have the tag actually be created, otherwise it's possible you can exit a window and not create and assign the new tags.
+A created tag will appear in a bubble as in the screenshot.
 Tags can be dragged from other detail windows, or from the main windows, where all existing Tags are listed.
 You can also assign a tag to multiple items simultaneously by selecting the items and dragging them onto the tag in the main list window.

 For efficiency and future flexibility, try to use only letters, numbers, and spaces in your tags.
 Certain punctuation symbols (e.g., period and colon) have special meaning in tags, as described below.
 Other punctuation might be used for new functionality in the future.

 We provide an assortment of optional scripts for KeyConfigure, including two for adding and removing tags.
 As of 184.108.40.206 these are accessible directly in File -> Manage Scripts and include scripts to add tags, remove tags, and show tagless items.
 These can be very handy when working in bulk, especially when assigning Valued tags (see below).